jbgariel/algolia-assignment/README.md

 ![alt text](metrics.png)
 *For nDCG explanation see [this page](https://en.wikipedia.org/wiki/Discounted_cumulative_gain)*

-**This simple experiment shows the posibility for Algolia to improve its search relevance with machine learning technics 🧙‍♂️.
+**This simple experiment shows the posibilities for Algolia to improve its search relevance with machine learning technics 🧙‍♂️.
 This is only a short analysis and the work is amazingly huge to fully achieve it (in term of scalability, robusteness of algorithms, data processing, retraining etc..) but this is a super cool topic 😎!**

 ## Takeaways
 * Algolia search is performing super well 👏 both in time performance and relevance
 * Learning-to-rank is not well documented, this is a secret domain (google is not releasing a lot of stuff on that 🕵️‍♀️)
 * Machine Learning could improve Algolia search relevance and click rate ↗️
 * Algolia could also leverage other data to improve click rate, like users, ip address, history etc..
-* I also found that some Algolia competitors (elasticsearch) are building [ML plugins](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) for Learning-to-rank
+* I also found that some Algolia competitors are already building ML plugins for Learning-to-rank ([elasticsearch](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html), [solr](https://lucene.apache.org/solr/guide/6_6/learning-to-rank.html))